tendermint/tendermint/docs/tutorials/go-built-in.md

 ## 1.5 Getting Up and Running

 Make sure to enable [Go modules](https://github.com/golang/go/wiki/Modules).
-Run `go mod tidy` to download and cleanup dependencies in `go.mod` file.
+Run `go mod tidy` to download and add dependencies in `go.mod` file.

 ```bash
 $ go mod tidy
 ```

-The current tutorial only works with the latest version of Tendermint. so let's make sure we're using the latest version:
+The current tutorial only works with the latest version of Tendermint.
+So, let's make sure we're using the latest version:

 ```sh
 go get github.com/tendermint/tendermint@latest